Carnival Mardi Gras: Everything We Know So Far

 The Mardi Gras is Carnival’s Biggest Ship Yet

 Cruise ships are consistently outdoing each other in terms of size, value, and entertainment.
-So, the day Carnival announced their first XL-class ship in December, it’s no surprise waves were made (no pun intended).
+So, the day the Carnival Mardi Gras was announced as their first XL-class ship, it’s no surprise waves were made (pun intended).

 How was the Mardi Gras Announced?